Back

 Automate savings

 If saving more money is one goal you want to achieve by using budget templates, you can more easily achieve this by automating your savings.
-Set up a set amount to transfer from your chequing account into a high interest savings account every payday.
-Some savings accounts also offer features like round ups that can move spare change left over from a purchase directly into your savings account.
+Set up a set amount to transfer from your chequing account into a high-interest savings account every payday.
+Some savings accounts also offer features like round-ups that can move spare change left over from a purchase directly into your savings account.
 Be sure to select a type of savings account that earns a competitive interest rate to grow your savings a little bit more.

-KOHO offers an alternative savings account that’s a blend between a spending account and savings account.
+KOHO offers an alternative savings account that’s a blend of a spending account and a savings account.
 It earns up to 5% in interest, helping you reach your financial goals a little quicker.
 KOHO also offers overdraft coverage protection to help you avoid steep bank fees.
 And it comes with credit-building services, like access to your free credit score.

 Try a money challenge

-If you want to up your motivation for sticking to your budget, you might want to try a spending or savings challenges to free up some extra money.
+If you want to up your motivation for sticking to your budget, you might want to try spending or savings challenges to free up some extra money.

 For instance, there are many no-spend money challenges that encourage you not to spend any money for 30 days on non-essential purchases.
 That means no eating out, buying clothes, or going out for drinks.
 It might be hard, but it can also help you identify areas where you’re overspending, perhaps without realizing it.